Congratulations on becoming a Baron!

 With issues related to accessing your online classes or online features for your in-person classes, you can contact dlearn@rcbc.edu - they oversee the Blackboard system.

-If you're having trouble with your digital course materials, you can email bookstore@rcbc.edu.
+If you're having trouble with your digital course materials, email bookstore@rcbc.edu.

 What should I bring to Orientation?